-U.S. generally accepted accounting principles require that Management's Discussion and Analysis on pages 4 to 11 and the supplemental schedule of Ten-Year Claims Development Information on page 50 be presented to supplement the basic financial statements.
+U.S. generally accepted accounting principles require that Management's Discussion and Analysis on pages 16 to 23 and the supplemental schedule of Ten-Year Claims Development Information on page 62 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, which considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States, which consisted of inquiries of management about the methods of preparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Supplementary Information
+Other Information

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise BRIM's basic financial statements.
-The Financial Accounting and Reporting Section closing book forms listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on BRIM's basic financial statements.
+The introductory and statistical sections of this report are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we express no opinion on them.